techknowlogick/shiori/docs/usage.md

 Before using `shiori`, make sure it has been installed on your system.
 By default, `shiori` will store its data in directory `$HOME/.local/share/shiori`.
-If you want to set the data directory to another location, you can set the environment variable `ENV_SHIORI_DIR` to your desired path.
+If you want to set the data directory to another location, you can set the environment variable `SHIORI_DIR` to your desired path.

 - [Running Docker Container](#running-docker-container)
 - [Using Command Line Interface](#using-command-line-interface)